edenspiekermann/craft3-heroku-starterkit/README.md

 ##### Optional: Heroku Post install
 After the deployment process is successful, go to your new created website and add `/admin/install` to the URL.
 Craft will help you to make the setup complete.
 ![Craft CMS install screen](https://res.cloudinary.com/dsteinel/image/upload/v1532511530/Screen_Shot_2018-07-25_at_11.36.45.png)

+### Start working with the project
+* Use the recommended node version with `nvm use`
+* Install all dependencies with `yarn install`
+* Start MAMP
+* Run `yarn watch` from the Terminal.
+This will start a webserver and proxy port :8888 (MAMP) to :3000 (webpack)
+* Go to `localhost:3000` and enjoy hot reloading
+* If you want to make the bundle production ready, do `yarn build`

+## ESPI Guidelines
+Read [here](https://edenspiekermann.atlassian.net/wiki/spaces/DEV/pages/498663716/Guidelines) for more information on the ESPI CSS and JS Guidelines.

+#### JS
+We are using Semistandard as our JavaScript style guide.
+To make sure we all write in the same manor, we lint our code with eslint.

+#### CSS
+[Sass Guidelines](http://sass-guidelin.es/) are the way we write our CSS.
+To enforce consistency, we use the tool [stylelint](https://stylelint.io/) with the configuration from sass-guidelines which you can find in the `.stylelintrc` file.

+#### Workflow
+* Start the webserver and watch JS and SCSS files with `yarn watch`
+* `postinstall` is mainly for Heroku, after the installing the dependencies
+* Lint all JS files with `yarn run lint:js`
+* Lint all SCSS files with `yarn run lint:styles`
+* If you want to fix some easy js linting errors, go with `yarn run lint:js:fix`.
+This will fix for example double quote to single.
+* `precommit` is the default task which runs before commiting.
+If this task fails, you can not commit
+* `watch` runs the webserver on `localhost:3000` and has a hot reload on JS and SCSS files
+* `build` bundles all JS and SCSS files and minifies the.
+Output path is the main Craft folder, `/web/`

+#### Webpack
+All webpack settings for development are in the `webpack.dev.config.js`.
+There is no minification/uglify of the code.
+All webpack settings  for production are in the `webpack.prod.config.js`.
+A minified JS and CSS file will be generated.

 ### Important notice
 #### Folder Structure